Business Immigration

 Compliance Action: Create a record retention schedule in data management systems to meet UKVI requirements.

-• eVisa Transition: By 31 December 2026, records must include eVisa share codes and UKVI account details for right-to-work checks.
+• Full eVisa Implementation: From 15 January 2026, all new visas are digital; records must prioritize eVisa share codes and UKVI account details for right-to-work checks.

 • RQF Level 6 Rules: Document job roles to prove degree-level standards or Temporary Shortage List eligibility.

-Data Management Action: Update record systems to capture eVisa data and 2025 salary/job compliance details.
+Data Management Action: Update record systems to fully integrate eVisa data, B2 English proofs, and elevated ISC details.

 Penalties for Non-Compliance